-Most doctors can spot clubfoot simply by looking at your baby when he’s born.
+Most doctors can spot clubfoot simply by looking at your baby when they're born.
 If you have an ultrasound done late in your pregnancy, your doctor may notice it then.

 Casting.
 A baby’s tendons bend and stretch very easily, so doctors are able to turn the clubfoot in the right direction to help correct the problem.
 They gently move the foot into a position that’s closer to where it should be.
 Then, they put on a cast to hold it in place.

 About a week later, the doctor removes the cast.
-He gently stretches the baby’s foot some more, puts it in a new position, and puts on a new cast.
-He’ll continue this pattern for weeks or months.
+They gently stretche the baby’s foot some more, puts it in a new position, and puts on a new cast.
+They'll continue this pattern for weeks or months.
 Your doctor may take X-rays to be sure the baby’s bones are slowly moving into their correct positions.

 Surgery.
 If the tendons and other tissues in your baby’s foot are too short, no amount of stretching and casting can do the trick.
 If this is the case, surgery may work.

-After surgery, your baby will need to wear a cast to keep his foot at the correct angle.
-Then, he’ll need a brace or a special shoe for about a year so the foot doesn’t go back to its original position.
+After surgery, your baby will need to wear a cast to keep their foot at the correct angle.
+Then, they’ll need a brace or a special shoe for about a year so the foot doesn’t go back to its original position.